alexandrelugand/Lucky/Readme.md

 **Assets** are stored in `LuckyEditor` project in `assets` folder.
 The `resources` folder contains all mandatory files for Lucky Editor execution (images, scripts).

-This folders are available in Blazor Lucky Editor project by using symbolic links.
+This folders are available in **Blazor Lucky Editor** project by using symbolic links.
+To create them, launch `symlinks.cmd` script (with administrator rights).
+<span style="color:orange">Remarks:</span> Window user must have the permission to create symbolic link.
+To enable it, please refer to this [article](https://experienceleague.adobe.com/en/docs/experience-manager-learn/ams/dispatcher/git-symlinks).

 # Troubleshooting